 - 2.10 The West Midlands Spatial Strategy (RSS) published in January 2008 sets the regional planning policy context.
-Policy QE7 'Protecting, managing and enhancing the Region's Biodiversity and Nature Conservation Resources' identifies the priority nature conservation assets that are regionally important. - 2.11 This policy also gives priority to Biodiversity Enhancement Areas (BEA).
+Policy QE7 'Protecting, managing and enhancing the Region's Biodiversity and Nature Conservation Resources' identifies the priority nature conservation assets that are regionally important.
+These comprise species and habitats of international, national and subregional level including those contained in Local Biodiversity Action Plans and the targets set by local partnerships. - 2.11 This policy also gives priority to Biodiversity Enhancement Areas (BEA).
 One of these designated areas extends from Cannock Chase to Sutton Park.
 The object is to link heathland areas and much of the eastern part of the borough is included.
 New development within this area, shown in Annex 7, is expected to contribute to the objectives of the BEA. - 2.12 The creation and definition of an integrated network of green infrastructure is required in Policy QE10: 'Transforming the environment of the Black Country' with the aim of creating a Black Country Urban Park.
 The importance of the green network and habitat mosaic for wildlife is also described in policy CC1: 'Climate Change' which emphasises the need to maintain a network of interlinked wildlife sites both to act as a carbon sink and to increase the ability of species to adapt to climate change. - 2.13 Policy QE4 of the RSS 'Greenery, Urban Greenspace and Public Spaces' stresses the importance of increasing the urban tree stock while Policy QE8 'Forestry and Woodlands' seeks to secure the planting of new woodlands for their economic, sustainability and community benefits.
-This policy also provides a presumption against the loss of existing woodlands, especially ancient woodlands. - 2.14 Other documents which contribute to the strategic and policy context for the conservation of the natural environment are the local and national Biodiversity Action Plans.
+This policy provides a presumption against the loss of woodlands, especially ancient woodlands. - 2.14 Other documents which contribute to the strategic and policy context for the conservation of the natural environment are the local and national Biodiversity Action Plans.
 The Birmingham and Black Country Biodiversity Action Plan was adopted in 2000.
 The plan describes, evaluates and prescribes actions to protect and conserve species and habitats of national and regional importance.
 It is one of many local Biodiversity Action Plans which have been compiled across the country to ensure that the UK Biodiversity Action Plan and the England Biodiversity Strategy: 'Working with the grain of nature' are implemented locally.
 The Council is committed to furthering the objectives of adopted Biodiversity Action Plans at all levels.